-I'm not sure exactly what you're asking.
 30% lung capacity, as you may have guessed, is not great.
 It means your lungs are functioning only a third as well as a healthy person's.
+If this was determined by a Pulmonary Function Test (PFT), you can find some more details about what the PFT results mean in this article.

 And if you stay otherwise healthy, you might go on for some time.
 The body has a remarkable ability to adapt.
 Sure, you might not be able to do as much or to do it without considerable effort anyway, but if you are on continuous supplemental oxygen (as I'm sure you are), it can help keep your lungs going and improve the quality of your life considerably.